Smooth East Midlands: History

 Smooth East Midlands played middle-of-the-road, adult contemporary music, aimed at listeners aged 45 and over.
 It had very few similarities to its predecessor.
 Though many of the presenters who worked on Saga 106.6 FM initially hosted shows on 106.6 Smooth Radio, many later departed and by the time of its closure none of the specialist shows from the Saga days had survived.
 Moreover, Smooth's initial slogan Your Life, Your Music, which was used on Saga stations, was modified to Love Life, Love Music, which continues to be used by the station's successor.
 The station gradually networked many of its programmes since 2007, and from 28 June 2010 Tony Lyman was the only remaining original presenter from the Saga line up.

 Local programming originated from studios in Nottinghamshire.
 Networked programming was syndicated from Smooth North West studios at Salford Quays, Manchester.

 In 2010 GMG announced that it would be merging its five Smooth stations in England to create a nationwide Smooth Radio service based in Manchester.
-The new station was launched on 4 October 2010 and could be heard both on DAB and on the locally on the FM frequencies.
+The new station was launched on 4 October 2010 and could be heard both on DAB and locally on the FM frequencies.

 Global Radio franchisee under Communicorp ownership

-Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters from 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.
+Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters on 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.

 Global reached an agreement to sell Smooth East Midlands and seven others to Communicorp, as part of a plan to allay competition fears following Global's purchase of GMG Radio.